lukker234/QLSShipmentTool/README.md

 ## Features

 - Create shipments with specified product IDs and combinations.
-- Download and convert shipping labels from PDF to PNG.
+- Download shipping labels in PDF format.
 - Generate packing slips with order details and shipping labels.

 ## Requirements